Below are answers to some of the questions students often ask.

 In order to ensure they are complying with the law, many cinemas now require proof-of-age ID for entry to restricted films.

-Any material downloaded from a website onto a computer in New Zealand is covered by the Act, and can be investigated by the Censorship Compliance Unit of the Department of Internal Affairs or Police, whether or not the website is hosted in New Zealand.
+Any material downloaded from a website onto a computer in New Zealand is covered by the Classification Act, and can be investigated by the Censorship Compliance Unit of the Department of Internal Affairs, or by the Police, whether or not the website is hosted in New Zealand.

 Chat logs are also subject to the law and chat rooms likely to be of concern are monitored by the Department of Internal Affairs.